IDES offers a “Safe Worship” training program to help churches increase their safety and security.

 Shootings at houses of worship are becoming more common in the United States.
 But there are simple, straightforward, low-cost steps churches can take that minimize the potential for such incidents.

-“The very first thing to do is address building access,” said Ed Sanow, a 30-year police veteran who serves as director of training with International Disaster Emergency Services, Noblesville, Ind.
+“The very first thing to do is address building access,” said Ed Sanow, a 30-year police veteran who serves as director of training with International Disaster Emergency Service, Noblesville, Ind.
 In his role with IDES over the past two years, Sanow has conducted 50 “Safe Worship” training programs at churches across the country.

 “You can’t walk into a public school today without being greeted.
 We want to have the church somewhat mirror that.”